ErrorDoc404/kdlavalink/docs/index.md

 ## Info

 These lavalink hosts are grouped into two different categories.
 [With SSL](ssl.md), and [without SSL](non-ssl.md).
-SSL one needed ”secure” to be set to true at client side, whilst the one without SSL should just works.
+SSL one needed ”secure” to be set to true at client side.